 A decade of planning preceded current efforts to identify replacement solutions for the Transbay Terminal, which does not meet modern seismic safety or space utilization standards.
 The present Transbay Terminal building, which extends across both Fremont and First Streets, the related loading areas in the "hump" and crescent areas above and fronting on Mission Street, and the loop ramps connecting to the Bay Bridge occupy a large site.
 Much of this area is underused, which has long generated interest in developing a more efficient transportation facility that would free land for other uses.
-The present terminal building does not meet current building or seismic safety codes, and the 1989 Loma Prieta earthquake raised seismic safety concerns about the terminal structure.
-Caltrans, as the Terminal owner and operator, reviewed the need for its seismic retrofit.
-As part of this effort, Caltrans determined that the access ramps to and from the Bay Bridge to the Terminal are seismically deficient and in need of repair or replacement.

-Figure 1.2-1 Project Location and Vicinity Map
+Figure 1.2-1: Project Location and Vicinity Map